Millennial Working Parents and the Impact of Covid-19, written by Kristen N. Hubbard.

 According to the BLS, women accounted for all the jobs lost in America in December of 2020.
 By October of that same year, 2.2 million jobs belonging to women in America had been lost.
 The blow to women’s participation in the labor force is a major step backward.
 Covid-19 forced many women with children even further into traditional gender roles that have never truly gone away.
 The future for millennial moms, if and when they try to rejoin the workforce, looks even bleaker than it does for millennials as a whole.
 Many moms work part-time or hospitality jobs to have time for their children.
 Covid-19 decimated those jobs.
 Of course, millennial moms might also find it hard to return to work, considering the childcare industry has been devastated.
 One of the major reasons many women became primary caregivers during Covid-19.

 The Great Depression brought lasting changes to the face of this nation.
-Likewise, Covid-19 and the resulting economic downturn has caused massive upheaval.
+Likewise, Covid-19 and the resulting economic downturn have caused massive upheaval.
 A vast number of women have lost their place in the job market.
 Businesses of all kinds have suffered tremendous losses and, in some cases, irrevocable damage.
 Healthcare is a hot topic again, thanks to the massive loss of life in the U.S alone.
 An increased number of divorces may well be on the way as millennial moms realize that their male partners are not pulling their weight at home.
+In short, these are the impact of Covid-19 on Millennial Working Parents.
 No one can know the future, but it’s safe to assume that Covid-19 has left a lasting impact.